Formal Security Analysis of the AMD SEV-SNP Software Interface: Analysis

 \subsection{Freshness Lemmas}

 The freshness lemmas comprise several \emph{uniqueness} lemmas.
-In particular, these lemmas allow us to determine whether two separate \snpgvm{} threads can acquire the same derived key, whether \snpgo{} can verify outdated certificates, or if the launch procedure can be manipulated to enforce \snpfw{} to install the same \tlst{vmrk} into multiple guests; the latter is shown as Lemma~\ref{lem:fresh}.
+In particular, these lemmas allow us to determine whether two separate \snpgvm{} threads can acquire the same derived key, whether \snpgo{} can verify outdated certificates, or if the launch procedure can be manipulated to enforce \snpfw{} to install the same \tlst{vmrk} into multiple guests.

-As we mentioned previously, guests have the option, via \vlst{MSG_KEY_REQ}, to choose the root key---\vlst{VCEK}, \vlst{VLEK}, or \vlst{VMRK}---and provide additional data for key derivation.
-Opting for \vlst{VMRK} as the root key should ensure that each guest instance will obtain a different key; see lemma \tlst{FreshKeyDerivedFromFWVMRKIsGuestUnique}.
+As we mentioned previously, guests have the option, via \vlst{MSG_KEY_REQ}, to choose the root key---\vlst{VCEK}, \vlst{VLEK}, or \vlst{vmrk}---and provide additional data for key derivation.
+Opting for \vlst{vmrk} as the root key should ensure that each guest instance will obtain a different key; see lemma \tlst{FreshKeyDerFromFwVmrkIsGvmUnique}.
 We note here, however, that it is not possible for a guest to provide a random sequence of bytes to be included in SEV-SNP key derivation (so unlike in Intel SGX, key wear-out protection is not supported).